Goldenbeasty/Ridewatch/README.md

 This program is made to automatically scrape the e-autokool backend for free times

+If you are interested in this project/using this projct I can develop it further and I currently have it working on a Discord server, so I could make the server public as well!
+Don't be afraid to contact me.

+Also if you know how to work with discord.py v2 or any other discord bot library you could help me out on that front.

 ## Setup

 You will need `docker` and `git`